-The Canon A-1 is a great camera.
+The Canon A-1 along with the Canon T90, is the highest-end FD mount camera.
 If you don't have a lens or want a new lens, this article will cover the top 5 lenses to use with your Canon A-1.

 More details are further down, however here's the list if you are in a hurry: